magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 ### Python Implementation Details

-For developers attempting to understand the Python reference implementation (in `wormhole._dilattion` package):
+For developers attempting to understand the Python reference implementation (in the `wormhole._dilation` package):

 Internally, the overall endeavour is managed by the `Manager` object.
 For each generation, a single `Connection` object is created; this object manages the race between potential hints-based peer connections.